TheClams/SystemVerilog/readme.md

  * SystemVerilog / Verilog
  * UCF (Xilinx Constraint file)

+Note: the default color scheme (Monokai) is missing a lot of scope, and might not give the best results.
+You can try my personal variation of Sunburst : https://bitbucket.org/Clams/sublimesystemverilog/downloads/Sunburst2.tmTheme

 ####Code Navigation:

  * Show signal declaration in tooltip or status bar